samarth1008/RentalsystemforVechile/README.md

-# Vehicle Rental System
+# Rental system for vehicle

 ## Project Description
-The Vehicle Rental System is a Java-based console application that manages vehicles, customers, rentals, returns, billing, and rental history.
+The Rental system for vehicle is a Java-based console application that manages vehicles, customers, rentals, returns, billing, and rental history.
 It uses Object-Oriented Programming, ArrayList, methods, inheritance, polymorphism, and file handling.

 ## Features
 - Add, display, search, and remove vehicles